About Culture Maps Central NSW

 Culture Maps Central NSW - Maps for finding public art + heritage + galleries + shopping for handmade + aboriginal experiences + arts and cultural events in our vibrant region.

 CULTURE MAPS CENTRAL NSW

 Content for this site has been drawn from Arts OutWest’s database, tourism teams at local councils and coordinators of some of the larger public art programs.
 Our thanks also to Central NSW Tourism.

 Explore Culture Maps of Central NSW

-Central NSW region includes the local government areas of Bathurst, Blayney, Cabonne, Cowra, Forbes, Lachlan, Lithgow, Oberon, Orange, Parkes and the towns and villages in between: hit the country roads from Hartley to Lake Cargelligo, Greenthorpe to Trundle.
+Central NSW region includes the local government areas of Bathurst, Blayney, Cabonne, Cowra, Forbes, Lachlan, Lithgow, Mid-Western Region, Oberon, Orange, Parkes, Weddin and the towns and villages in between: hit the country roads from Hartley to Lake Cargelligo, Greenethorpe to Gulgong.

 Click on a theme and use these interactive maps to explore the region’s culture, pin point favourite creative places, learn the story behind pieces of public art, #buyfromthebush in person, connect to Aboriginal experiences, get the low down on local museums, find festivals, events and fun things to do with the family – and plan your next road trip.